HoloLib

 moveRelative, moveDistance, strafeDistance

-These move relative to where the robot is right now, instead of to an absolute field coordinate. moveRelative takes a forward and a sideways distance at once; moveDistance and strafeDistance are just the straight-line shortcuts.
+These move relative to where the robot is right now, instead of to an absolute field coordinate. moveRelative takes a forward and a sideways distance at once; moveDistance and strafeDistance are thin wrappers over it for the straight-line cases.

-By default they hold your current heading the whole way (holdHeading = true), so the robot tracks straight instead of drifting off-angle.
+By default they hold your starting heading the whole way (holdHeading = true, the argument right after the distances), so the robot tracks straight instead of drifting off-angle.
 These are great for short, predictable adjustments where you don't want to think in field coordinates.

 turnToHeading and turnToPoint